Enes4006/detection_and_classification_of_data_manipulated_with_deepfake/README.md

 With the rapid advancement of AI-generated media, detecting manipulated videos has become a critical problem.
 This project aims to classify videos as **REAL or FAKE** using a CNN-based pipeline.

+This project represents an initial step toward building a robust deepfake detection system.
+While current results are limited, the architecture is scalable and ready for advanced enhancements.

 ---

 ## 🧠 Current Pipeline